jzombie/rust-simd-r-drive/README.md

 **Work in progress.**

-`SIMD R Drive` is a high-performance storage engine using a single-file storage container optimized for zero-copy binary access.
+`SIMD R Drive` is a high-performance, thread-safe storage engine using a single-file storage container optimized for zero-copy binary access.

 Can be used as a command line interface (CLI) app, or as a library in another application.
 Continuously tested on Mac, Linux, and Windows.